thegitmate/MurmurOpenUI/README.md

 ## Features
 - Speech-to-Text: Transcribe audio files using OpenAI Whisper (locally)
+- Select any Whisper models: from tiny to large-v3-turbo
+- Supports multiple languages (auto-detect, English, French, Spanish, Korean, and more)
 - Simple & easy to use graphical interface (built with tkinter)
-- Supports multiple languages (auto-detect, English, French, Spanish, Korean, and more)
 - Outputs in txt, srt, vtt, and json formats
-- Selectable models: from tiny to large-v3-turbo
 - Default output folder is ~/Downloads
 - macOS-optimised with automatic ffmpeg path support
 - Easily customise the Python script to your preferences